TreyM-WSS/m2x-android/README.md

 ## Batches

-Accessing and modifying batches is pretty much done in the same way as blueprints, with the exception of a few methods
+Accessing and modifying batches is done in a similar same way as blueprints, with the exception of a few methods

 ### List all batches